muenchchristmas/drmlazer11.github.io/_posts/2015-12-10-My-First-Purchases.md

 categories: miscellaneous
 ---

 <p>I've been working for equity since the end of my accounting internship in 2011.
 In other words, my disposable income has been nonexistent for about five years.
-I honestly can't remember the last time I purchased a pair of pants or an accessory.
+I honestly can't remember the last time I purchased a new shirt or a pair of pants.
 Distinguishing wants from needs is second nature at this point.</p>

 <p>But this got me to thinking: What will I purchase when I get a normal, salaried job again?
 Here's the list I came up with.
 For the first five items, order is indicative of importance.</p>